-Following information from Mrs. Jeannette B. Christopher of Carlisle S.C......Kirkland Genealogy shows that William Harrison married Ann Kirkland, who was the daughter of Captain Richard Kirkland.
+Kirkland Genealogy shows that William Harrison married Ann Kirkland, who was the daughter of Captain Richard Kirkland.
 Captain Kirkland moved from Maryland to Fairfax County Virginia.
 About 1745 he removed from Fairfax County Virginia to Craven County S.C. (later known as Camden District).

-S.C. part of the Kirkland record shows that Ann Kirkland married William Harrison and had a son Reuben Harrison and daughter Patience Harrison.
+The S.C. part of the Kirkland record shows that Ann Kirkland married William Harrison and had a son Reuben Harrison and daughter Patience Harrison.
 Other children named in his will, (proved 15 April 1774 and recorded in Charleston) were:

-daughter, Mary McKenny

-son, James Harrison

-son, Willibee Harrison

-son, Reuben & daughter Patience received land adjoining Cager (Micajah) Pickett, whose daughter Elizabeth (Pickett) Whitehead m.
+daughter, Mary McKenny son, James Harrison son, Willibee Harrison son, Reuben & daughter Patience received land adjoining Cager (Micajah) Pickett, whose daughter Elizabeth (Pickett) Whitehead m.
 Samuel Mobley.

 (NOTE by Robert Hill: I have a copy of the land sale made by Thomas Hill and wife Patience to her brother Reuben Harrison.
 (Reference Fairfield Co.
 Deed Book K, pages 425-427).
 The sale was dated 1st September 1795.
 I suspect that it was just before they moved to Kentucky.
+(Thomas Hill 2/, in his application in 1832 stated he moved from South Carolina about 35 years ago which would have been ca. 1797).

-Now Reuben Harrison is listed among Fairfield Court Records as having served on juries along with Moses Hill..he also was a neighbor of Moses Hill in 1800 Fairfield County Federal Census, on Page (machine stamped) 199.
+Now Reuben Harrison is listed among Fairfield Court Records as having served on juries along with Moses Hill.. he also was a neighbor of Moses Hill in 1800 Fairfield County Federal Census, on Page (machine stamped) 199.
 Reuben Harrison is listed just before Moses Hill.
-I also know there was a Reuben Harrison Jr., and I do not think this is Jr. I have been in touch with a descendent of Rueben Harrison and he shows that Junior was born just after 1800.
-I have previously had suspicions that it is Reuben Harrison Sr. that Moses named his daughter Elizabeth HARRISON Hill after...being a relative or good friend.
-Also James Hill, son of Moses, named a son William Henry Harrison Hill, and it was not after the President of that name... much too early.
+I also know there was a Reuben Harrison Jr., and I do not think this is Jr. I have been in touch with a descendent of Reuben Harrison and he shows that Reuben Harrison Junior was born just after 1800.
+I have previously had suspicions that it was Reuben Harrison Sr. that Moses Hill 1/ named his daughter Elizabeth HARRISON Hill after... or that his mother may be a Harrison.
+Reuben Harrison may be a relative or good friend.

+Another interesting thing is that James Hill 2/, son of Moses Hill 1/, named a son William Henry Harrison Hill 3/, and it was not after the President of that name... much too early.

 I now think the Harrison name was after Captain William Henry Harrison, an officer in the French-Indian War in Virginia.
-I have a suspucion of a James Hill (b. in New England) that was in the "Norfolk Draft in 1756," and was in his company.
-James Hill might be a very important clue for me.
-(End).
+I have a suspicion of a James Hill (b. in New England) that was in the "Norfolk Draft in 1756," and was in his company.
+James Hill might be a very important clue for me).

-Reuben Harrison does not appear next to Moses on 1820 Census and I suspect he was dead and his family may have moved to Mississippi.
-That is where Rueben Harrison Jr. was later found residing).
+Reuben Harrison does not appear next to Moses Hill on the 1820 Census and I suspect he was dead and his family may have moved to Mississippi.
+That is where Reuben Harrison Jr. was later found residing.

-Note by Mrs. Christopher to me: It is possible that Thomas Hill (son of Jonathan) and MOSES HILL were cousins, rather than brothers.
-If so, maybe Jonathan had a brother Charles?
-But you come back to the fact that Moses named not a one of his sons either Jonathan or Charles.
+Note by Mrs. Christopher to me: Quote: "I agree with you...
+It is possible that Thomas Hill 2/ (son of Jonathan 1/) and MOSES HILL were cousins, rather than brothers.
+If so, maybe Jonathan 1/had a brother Charles 1/?
+But you come back to the fact that Moses 1/ named not a one of his sons either Jonathan or Charles.
 But there was a cousin CHARLES in the family somewhere!
-Remember the Bible Record?
+Remember the Bible Record?"
+End of quote.

-Comment by Robert Hill...What Mrs. Christopher is referring to is that we have the remains of a page of the "Fly leaf" of Moses Hill's old Bible and on it is gives
+Comment by Robert Hill...
+What Mrs. Christopher is referring to is that we have the remains of a page of the "Fly leaf" of Moses Hill's old Bible and on it is gives Quote: